siddharth-39/Implementing-Machine-learning-models-on-employee-turnover-dataset/README.md

 ## Running the Models :computer:
 1. Open Jupyter Notebook:
-2. Navigate to the `notebooks` directory and open the respective model notebook (e.g., `Logistic_Regression.ipynb`).
+2. Navigate to the `notebooks` directory and open the respective model notebook from our rpository
 3. Follow the step-by-step instructions in the notebook to understand the implementation and run the model.

-## Refernece for Maths Intution of Machine Learning Models
+## Reference for Maths Intution of Machine Learning Models
 https://www.analyticsvidhya.com/blog/2019/10/mathematics-behind-machine-learning/